warpas/warpas.github.io/posts/unfinished/How do apps talk to each other?.md

 <THIS IS THE PROGRESS OF THE CURRENT **EDITING PASS**>

 Some common characteristics of web UIs are:
-* They strive for simplicity - they are designed so you could figure out how to use them on your own
+* Main design goal - They strive for simplicity - they are designed to be as easy to learn as possible so you could figure out how to use them on your own
 * You interact with this type of interface primarily with touch screens, mouse and keyboard.
 Usually in that order of importance.
-* The  interface responds visually - it redirects you, draws something, flashes or throws an infinite spinner *
+* The interface responds visually - it redirects you, draws something, flashes or throws a spinner on the screen to ease wait time

+The same set of design principles applies to GUIs - graphical user interfaces.
+You know - your Windows, Mac or Linux applications.
+And, in many ways, to phone and tablet apps.

 -Your interactions with them come down mostly to clicking, swiping or using the keyboard to type a bit, drag-and-drop elements around and to push buttons on the screen.-